-Protecting users from unauthorized use of their accounts is clearly a priority for Amazon, who recently implemented Two-Step Verification.
+Protecting users from unauthorized use of their accounts is clearly a priority for Amazon, who recently implemented Security feature which involves s… More.
 We expect this trend to continue, especially since it seems Amazon is looking for new ways to make Two-Step Verification accessible to more users.
 Note that despite the fact that this security measure came into effect last month, sellers who haven’t signed up still have access to their accounts.

 Of course, every business is different, and a seller’s future will depend on many other factors.
 But the consensus among sellers seems to be that the sooner you start selling on Amazon the better, even if your initial investment is modest.
 Perseverance, product diversity, and the ability to expand to new markets seem to be defining factors for an Amazon seller’s success.

 August is textbook month!
 As such, we are organizing a Best Practices and How to Prepare for Textbook Season free webinar!